-- Ensured financial information is materially accurate and provided key financial information regarding the health of the organization - Public assets were protected to the best of staff's ability given the resources allotted for these services - Taxpayer property tax calculations were performed accurately - Local government agencies such as cities, school districts and special districts receive accurate property tax apportionments thereby providing a source of revenue for services necessary to the public - accuracy and efficiencies
+- Ensured financial information is materially accurate and provided key financial information regarding the health of the organization - Public assets were protected to the best of staff's ability given the resources allotted for these services - Taxpayer property tax calculations were performed accurately - Local government agencies such as cities, school districts and special districts receive accurate property tax apportionments thereby providing a source of revenue for services necessary to the public - Continued internal process improvements for accuracy and efficiencies

-- State Controller's Office Financial Transactions Report for Fiscal Year 2015-2016 filed with no adjustments upon - 26 payroll pay periods for approximately 4,369 employees were completed. - 2,952 transactions worth \$970,034 were audited, and 22 department purchasing card audits were completed - \$526 million of local property taxes were apportioned, 248,110 property tax assessments were processed from 235 agencies. - Government Finance Officers Association for the Comprehensive Annual Audited Financial Statements as of June 30, 2016.
+- State Controller's Office Financial Transactions Report for Fiscal Year 2015 2016 filed with no adjustments upon review. - 26 payroll pay periods for approximately 4,369 employees were completed. - 2,952 transactions worth \$970,034 were audited, and 22 department purchasing card audits were completed - \$526 million of local property taxes were apportioned, 248,110 property tax assessments were processed from 235 agencies. - The department was awarded by the Government Finance Officers Association for the Comprehensive Annual Audited Financial Statements as of June 30, 2016.